The Therapy Approach

 To find out more about trauma informed practice, please click here to visit for more information about the Power Threat Meaning Framework or the Scottish Government website

-I offer a free 20-minute phone or zoom consultation appointment to see if they are the right therapist to support you.
+I offer a free 20-minute phone or zoom consultation appointment to see if I am the right therapist to support you.

-I aim to respond within two working days where possible and will check the practicalities work for you first.
+I aim to respond within two working days and will check the practicalities work for you first.

-I will then offer a day or so following a consultation for you to reflect on whether it feels like a good fit, and if you wish to go ahead, send out the documents to get started.
+I will then offer a day or so following a consultation for you to reflect on whether it feels like a good fit.
+If you wish to go ahead, I'll send out the documents to get started and set a start date with you.

 To give some ideas of what sessions may look like in practice, therapy sessions may focus on things such as: